-MEALS: Each person is different, and your guest may want more company or less (it's important to ask!).
+MEALS: Each person is different, and your guest may want more company or less (it' important to ask!).
 But in addition to supplying food that can be easily prepared by your guest, you'll want volunteers who can prepare and drop off food, and others willing to stay and share a regular meal to provide company and solidarity.
-This includes coordinating food purchases that can be easily prepared by your guest, as well as volunteers who can prepare and drop off food, and others willing to stay and share a regular meal to provide company and solidarity.
-Each person is different, and your guest may want more company or less (it' important to ask!).
-But in addition to supplying food that can be easily prepared by your guest, you'll want volunteers who can prepare and drop off food, and others willing to stay and share a regular meal to provide company and solidarity.

 If members would like to spend time with your guest or guests, it is important that they call or otherwise make arrangements ahead of time (as we would do with anyone we are visiting in our own private lives) to be sure company is expected and welcomed.
-Remember that your guest in Sanctuary is a whole and complex person whose immigration story is not their entire life - they will want a chance to visit about a wide range of other topics!
-Be conscious that language differences may exist, so set up appropriate translation arrangements if necessary.
+Remember that your guest in Sanctuary is a whole and complex person whose immigration story is not their entire life - they might want a chance to visit about a wide range of other topics!
+Be conscious that language differences may exist, and set up appropriate translation arrangements if necessary.